Published on

 Here are the disadvantages of hot tub bromine use:

 While bromine and chlorine belong to the same family of chemicals, their use for hot tub sanitation differs to some extent.
-Both are effective in killing bacteria, viruses, enzymes, parasites, and other pathogens but take different times to do so.
+Both effectively kill bacteria, viruses, enzymes, parasites, and other pathogens, but take different times to do so.

 Here are four similarities between chlorine and bromine: